agardnerIT/site/_posts/2022/2022-10-03-openfeature-intro.md

 Here is [a list of interested parties](https://github.com/open-feature/community/blob/main/interested-parties.md).
 If you / your company is interested, you can add your name to the list.

+# Does {VendorX} Support OpenFeature?

+The best way to find out is to ask them!
+Most feature vendors are already aware, involved or have built integrations.

+If your vendor doesn't yet support OpenFeature yet, it's a great opportunity to start that conversation.

 # Where Can I Find Out More?

 The [OpenFeature](https://openfeature.dev) website, [GitHub](https://github.com/open-feature) and [#openfeature on CNCF Slack](https://cloud-native.slack.com/archives/C0344AANLA1) are all good starting points.